-- Click OK. - 9.
-For certificate authentication, enter the passphrase defined for the certificate.
+- 8) Click OK. - 9) For certificate authentication, enter the passphrase defined for the certificate.
 The New Gateway dialog box opens.
 You are prompted to verify the identity of the gateway by checking its certificate fingerprint.

-You are now ready to check the gateway certificate fingerprint.
+Check the gateway certificate fingerprint.

-Managing certificates on page 12
+Managing certificates on page 13